mogomaa79/ar_sign_to_text/README.md

 ## Conclusion

 This project demonstrates the potential of machine learning and computer vision to create impactful solutions for real-world problems.
 By translating Arabic sign language into text, we aim to improve communication and inclusion for deaf individuals, making a positive difference in their lives.

-## Contact

-For more information or to contribute to this project, please contact:

-- []
-- []
-- []

----

-Thank you for your interest in our project.
-We look forward to your feedback and support!

----

-### Keywords

-- Sign Language
-- Machine Learning
-- Accessibility
-- Inclusion
-- Arabic Sign Language
-- Real-time Translation
-- Computer Vision
-- Web Application

----